Learn about the grantee partners of the Global Statelessness Fund, our impact across regions and thematic areas, and our future commitments.

 We recognize the importance of the work done by groups in more complex and hard-to-reach situations.
 Together with our partner and fiscal host Open Collective Europe, we come up with tailored funding solutions for each of our grantees, including unregistered groups.

 Financial resourcing is not the only catalyst of impact.
-We will support our grantees to achieve the change they seek through capacity strengthening, peer learning, and opportunities for joined-up action.
+We support our grantees to achieve the change they seek through capacity strengthening, peer learning, and opportunities for joined-up action.

 We keep application and reporting processes simple, people-centered, effective, and informative.

 We do not require our grantees to write lengthy and time consuming financial or narrative reports.
-Instead, our team will regularly meet our grantees to discuss what is working and what needs changing.
+Instead, our team regularly meet our grantees to discuss what is working and what needs changing.